paulquimbo/nhanes_inferential_2021_23/README.md

 ---

 ## Three Options to Run the Report
-**Manual Method:**
+**Automated Scripted Download:**
-Download the raw .xpt files manually, place them in the appropriate folders, and use R to convert them to .csv.
+Use a Python script to fetch the raw .xpt files and place them in designated folders.
+Then, process and convert them to .csv format using R.

-**Automated Download via Code:**
+**Direct Weblink Download in R:**
-Use R code within the notebook to directly download the .xpt files and convert them to .csv.
+Within the R notebook, use code to download .xpt files directly from their URLs and convert them to .csv.
+Follow up with Python processing.

-**Weblink Reference Method:**
+**URL-Based Referencing in R:**
-Use R to reference the files directly via their URLs, eliminating the need to download them manually.
+Leverage R to access the .xpt files directly via their web URLs, bypassing the need for local downloads altogether.

 ---